JohnnyD5/version_control_with_github/4_Using_Github_to_collaberate.md

 4. Add github username
 5. Click `Add collaborator` button
 # 5. git merge
-You made some changes on your local file, and on github
+You made some changes on your local file, and some changes on github

 To merge all changes:
 ```